leonardochaia/vendopunkto/README.md

 ## Development

 For development you need a Postgress database, plugin implementations for at at least a coin and exchange rates, Go and Make.
+To build the web client, npm

 The startup order is important, you want to make sure that plugins are started before VendoPunkto, given that plugins are currently loaded at startup.